How to Enable Application Performance Monitoring¶

 Method/Steps¶

-Step1: Enable and Configure ddtrace.conf Collector¶
+Step1: Enable and Configure the ddtrace.conf Collector¶

 directory under the DataKit installation directory, copy ddtrace.conf.sample